 Invisalign vs Braces

-Both forms of orthodontic treatment in the hands of a skilled dentist will allow the majority of patients achieve their desired final results.
+Both forms of orthodontic treatment in the hands of a skilled dentist will allow the majority of patients to achieve their desired final results.

 Every patient is unique, with their own unique set of teeth, jaws, needs, requirement and lifestyle.
 Therefore, it’s only natural that the best orthodontic treatment plan for any patient is a treatment plan that’s tailored and customised specifically to meet the needs of that individual patient.